Azure/ResourceModules/arm/Microsoft.Authorization/roleAssignments/managementGroup/readme.md

-# Role Assignment on Subscription level `[Microsoft.Authorization/roleAssignments/subscriptions]`
+# Role Assignment on Management Group level `[Microsoft.Authorization/roleAssignments/managementGroup]`

-With this module you can perform role assignments on a subscription level
+With this module you can perform role assignments on a management group level

 ## Resource Types